Keerthana-Karnati/Keerthana-Karnati/README.md

-# Hi there, I'm Keerthana K 👋
+# Hi there, I'm Keerthana👋

 **Software Engineer | M.S. in Computer Science (GPA: 3.9/4.0) | Based in United States** *Specializing in Scalable Backend Systems, Microservices, and Agentic AI*